 At the tender age of four, this mother’s tiny brother slips under the water in a bathtub as she reached for a towel.
 Scorned for life-changing circumstances, the mourning family was cursed.
 The Mom and Dad divorced and on a rainy, cold Monday morning, they packed up the Packard and moved away to Baltimore.

-As God tried to comfort, the scars still remained and life went on.
+As God tried to comfort, the scars remained, but life went on.
 A broken family finds little peace.
-Faith is blocked and the Holy Spirit is not received anymore.
-The mother remarried and the dad heads to Greensboro.
+Faith is blocked, and the Holy Spirit is not received anymore.
+The mother remarried, and the dad heads to Greensboro.
 Now torn, two sisters parade into the Presbyterian….numb and bearing the shame every Sunday.

 That little sister now lies beside her brother and joined in heaven where only God can heal the sorrow.
 In forever eternal love, God has wrapped His arms around them both.

-As He lovingly looked down on His little children, He smiled and said — “All is forgiven”.
+As He lovingly looked down at His little children, He smiled and said — “All is forgiven”.

 Please enjoy this video from Pastor Greg Laurie and Steven Chapman on pain and grief.
 Know you are never alone……..